EyoelYT/Climasphere/Readme.md

     $ docker-compose build
     $ docker-compose up

-You will be able to access resoueces using <http://localhost:8000/> or
+You will be able to access resources using <http://localhost:8000/> or
 <http://localhost:8000/index.html>